 Relationships of influence between civil society and ‘intelligence elites’ (that small number of leaders in interlocking political, economic and military domains that make fundamental decisions on policies concerning intelligence) is an under-researched area within the study of persuasion.
-This is a core finding in Vian Bakir's recent book, Intelligence Elites and Public Accountability (2018), where she examines scholarship from international relations, history, media and journalism.
+This is a core finding of MPC member Vian Bakir's book, Intelligence Elites and Public Accountability (2018), where she examines multidisciplinary scholarship from international relations, history, media and journalism.
 Also see her journal article.

 In related work, in October 2016, Vian helped to independently evaluate advocacy group CAGE's report, The Science of Pre-Crime: the secret radicalisation study underpinning PREVENT, on the secret research base underpinning Channel's extremist risk guidelines.
 Reflecting on this, and other secret research in the USA, Vian published a piece in Open Democracy about the problems with secret research that informs security policy.

-More broadly, Vian has been interviewed, or asked to speak on the relationship between intelligence agencies, national security and surveillance laws.
+Vian has spoken to diverse audiences on the relationship between intelligence agencies, national security and surveillance laws.
 In 2019 she was an invited panellist for 2 panels at the International Journalism Festival, Perugia Italy: How to See in the Wilderness of Mirrors and Covering the Surveillance State .
 In 2018 she gave an invited talk on Oversight of Digital Surveillant Organisations to Grounded Festival on AI in the Age of Intimacy, (Ljubliana, Slovenia, Nov 2018).
 In 2015, she was an invited Panelist on Journalism in post-Snowden era for Eurovision's 10th News Assembly, European Broadcast Union, the largest association of broadcasters in the world (held in Berlin).
 Vian participated in the Emwazi External Review (held at SOAS, Univ. of London) where she discussed CAGE's reaction to media coverage of 'Jihadi John' and intelligence agencies.
 Vian and Andrew McStay introduced CitizenFour, Laura Poitras' (2014) documentary on national security whistle-blower Edward Snowden, at Caernarfon Arts Gallery.
 This included a pre-screening talk on the national security whistle-blowers and media representations, and the importance of privacy.